vlachoudis/bCNC/README.md

 This will take a minute or two.
 But in the end it should create `bCNC.exe`.
 Also note that there is `make-exe.bat` file which will do just that for you.
+This will also create rather large "build" subdirectory.
+That is solely for caching purposes and you should delete it before redistributing!

-If you are going to report bugs in .exe version, please check first if that bug occurs even when running directly in python (without .exe build).
+If you are going to report bugs in .exe version of bCNC, please check first if that bug occurs even when running directly in python (without .exe build).

 # Configuration